phetdam/c-npy-demo/README.rst

 A demo Python package illustrating how to combine a compiled Python C extension, foreign compiled C code, ctypes__, and the NumPy and Python C APIs.
-I personally struggled to figure out how to integrate these components together, through a lot of trial error and reading of terrible documentation, so I hope this will be useful for anyone interested in doing something similar.
+I personally struggled to figure out how to integrate these components together through a lot of trial, error, and reading of dense and sometimes confusing documentation, so I hope this will be useful for anyone interested in doing something similar.
 This development paradigm could be applied to scientific computing or anything that needs to be fast or do a lot of things close to the metal [#]_.

 Includes a demo script [#]_ that performs a comparison of execution speed for the iterative computation of Black and Bachelier implied volatility using